bswck/geolocbot/README.md

 ## Error handling

 If an error occurs whilst running, its traceback is outputted in console.
-If it happens whilst processing a specified page, bot erases geolocation template from it and report it on deferment page you can set by passing argument `--deferpage`.
+If it happens whilst processing a specified page, bot erases geolocation template from it and reports it on deferment page you can set by passing argument `--deferpage`.

 ## Author